-- Although not in the show itself, The Flintstones did commercials extolling the great taste of Winston cigarettes.
+- Although not in the show itself, The Flintstones did commercials in the first two seasons extolling the great taste of Winston cigarettes.

 - The Simpsons:

-- In the episode "El Viaje Mysterioso de Nuestro Homer", Marge is again seen smoking a cigarette to distract Homer from the chili festival in town.
-Her plan backfires because Homer knows "she doesn't smoke".
-Later Homer dismisses her with the words: "Sheesh, why don't you have a cigarette or something?" whereupon Marge concludes: "Mm, I suppose I could."
+- In the episode "El Viaje Misterioso de Nuestro Jomer", Marge is also seen smoking a cigarette to distract Homer from the chili festival in town.
+Her plan backfires because Homer knows "she doesn't smoke."
+Later, Homer dismisses her with the words: "Sheesh, why don't you have a cigarette or something?" whereupon Marge concludes: "Mm, I suppose I could."

 - In the episode "The Mansion Family", the Simpsons take care of Mr. Burns' mansion.
 Bart then lights a cigar, only to have it slapped away by Marge.

 - In fact, it even attracted criticism in Australia.